bvladoiu/prisma-editor/README.md

 - Current site, language, and page tag

 This configuration is accessible from both JVM and JS code, allowing for consistent settings across platforms.
+This configuration is accessible from both JVM and JS code, allowing for consistent settings across platforms.
+A basic saving and loading mechanism for component data based on this configuration exists in the JVM, communicating with the JS frontend via console messages.

 ### Current Project Status